Precise Object and Effect Removal with Adaptive Target-Aware Attention: Methodology

 \textit{\textbf{(3) Blend Objects with Backgrounds.}} We randomly sample a background image $I_{bg}$ and a foreground object image with effects $I_{oe}$, and synthesize a composite image using alpha blending: $I_{comp} = (1 - \alpha) \cdot I_{bg} + \alpha \cdot I_{oe}$.
 Beyond single-object cases, we also synthesize \textit{multi-object} data by compositing multiple foreground objects with the same lighting directions, thereby covering scenarios involving object occlusions, as illustrated in Fig.~\ref{fig:data}(b).
+These designs ensure physically plausible placement and consistent lighting, reducing the domain gap between simulated and real data.
+Synthetic data also overcomes challenges in real-world collection, such as limited scale and complex cases (e.g., multi-object occlusions, reflections), while its controllability expands coverage and diversity.
 In total, we generate {10,000} composite images, significantly enriching the diversity and scalability of our dataset.
 In particular, the simulation of multi-object compositions leads to notable improvements in object removal robustness and background preservation, as discussed and compared in Table~\ref{tab:ablation}.